compare

 - integration complexity across services and teams

-Pricing model factors to compare
+Pricing model factors to include

 1) Message volume and burst behavior